-Do you want to get a title loan but only have the bill of sale?
+Are you interested in taking out a title loan, but only have the bill of sale?
 In most cases, you’ll need other documents besides the bill of sale to get approved for a title loan.
 As the name of the loan says, a title loan actually requires the lender the physically hold the actual title or pink slip.
 While a bill of sale says that you have in fact purchased the vehicle, it doesn’t give a title loan company much comfort or guarantee that you actually own the vehicle and it’s free of any liens.
 There are some cases where you may not need the actual vehicle title but it requires work on your end and we’ll explain the options below.

 What is a Bill Of Sale and How Does that Affect a Title Loan?

 With a bill of sale, you have proof that you purchased the vehicle; similar to if you bought a high ticket item at the store and got a receipt.
 In most states, you’re required to get a bill of sale when you purchased a vehicle both in person and from a registered dealer.
 Know if you want to use that bill of sale to apply for an online title loan, you must realize there are other requirements set forth by most lenders.

 Car Title Loan Lenders USA has been in business since 2013 and we’ve spoken to many customers who wanted to get a title loan with just their bill of sale.
 We often tell them it’s a good place to start as having that documentation ensures you actually purchased the vehicle.
 But think of all the things that could go wrong without the required vehicle title.
 First off, the person selling you the car may still have a loan on that vehicle with a bank or finance lender.
 How would you or the title loan company know if they still owed money on monthly payments or had other loan obligations or loan agreements?
 Second, what if the seller had other liens attached to the vehicle that didn’t show up on the credit score check?
 Perhaps they used the car that you now own as collateral with another title loan company!

 Can I Get A Title With A Bill Of Sale